Manfred-Madelaine-pro/file-manager/README.md

 ### Structure Modifyer

-- [ ] Get root, root's analyzed structure file, & filter action
-- [ ] List possible filter actions
+- [x] Get the list of files to store
+- [x] Modify the files paths based on their creation dates
+- [x] Modify the files paths based on their exts
+- [x] Generate and save the json file in the right directory
 - [ ] Specify entries to ignore

 ### Worker